lapnd/httdes.github.io/freedom.md

 This file is the configuration file for the CPUs and internal bus systems.

+This file is later called by the *Design* file.

 * * *

 # IV.
 Design File

 This file carries out the actual implementation of the design, with all of the modules and how they are connected.

+This file calls and extends (or even overrides) the *Configs* file.

 * * *